isabelshic/fluid/README.md

 ## Introduction

-FLUID (Flexible User Interface Design) is a tool designed to enhance the user experience of NASA Goddard's GEOS system.
+FLUID (Framework for Live User-Invoked Data) is a tool designed to enhance the user experience of NASA Goddard's GEOS system.
 This project aims to provide an intuitive and user-friendly interface for managing and visualizing geophysical data.

 ## Features